umd-lhcb/MuonBDTPid/README.md

 ### Required input variables
 According to the [ANA note](https://github.com/umd-lhcb/group-talks/blob/master/ana_thesis/RD_RDst_ANA_21-01-05.pdf), p.16,
 these are the input variables to the uBDT
-(These names are also used in the [source](https://github.com/umd-lhcb/MuonBDTPid/blob/master/src/AddUboostBranchRun2.cpp)):
+(These names are also used in the [source](https://github.com/umd-lhcb/MuonBDTPid/blob/master/src/AddUBDTBranchRun2.cpp)):

 ```
 TrackChi2PerDof
 TrackNumDof
-TrackLikelihood
 TrackGhostProbability
 TrackFitMatchChi2
 TrackFitVeloChi2